shles/squre-list/readme.md

 I focused on modern Swift API and architecture.
 Also, I spend almost a third of my time on writing tests.

 ## What was the reason for your focus?
 What problems were you trying to solve?
 I was trying to solve the problem of extensive coupling, which regularly appears in iOS projects.
 As a lead and senior developer, I find this higher-level skill very valuable.
 As part of it, I spend time writing tests to show how decoupling and decomposition help in testing.
-At the same time, I tried to keep things simple and overengineer the code.
+At the same time, I tried to keep things simple and not overengineered.

 For my architecture, I used the MVVM approach.
 Combine is a great tool here to build an event-based architecture.
 I wrote unit tests for most classes to test their functionality.